The Political Economy of

 significance for one-third of world population.

-class of command economies in Egypt, Mesopotamia, Middle America, Nazi
+of broader class of command economies in Egypt, Mesopotamia,

-ownership for productive resources, lesser role of collectives,
+of state ownership for productive resources, lesser role of

-personal items, a house (but not the land beneath
+could own personal items, a house (but not the land beneath

 III.
 Political and Economic Institutions